All Episodes

 Because if you've been to Galveston, you know the seawall protects the main part of the city from the ocean.

-But there's no protection from the Back Bay if the bay is enhanced with gulf water that's poured in and the rain water.
+But there's no protection from the back bay if the bay is enhanced with gulf water that's poured in and the rainwater.

-Well, my niece, you know, lives in in Houston, and then I keep asking you what's going on, what's going on?
+And I keep asking you what's going on, what's going on.

-Yeah, she's gotta take it seriously.
+Yeah, she's got to take it seriously.

-The Houston area, it's raining there will be power outages in there.
+There will be power outages in there.

 I think you're going to see 50, 60, maybe 70 mile-an-hour wind gusts in Houston.